interTwin-eu/DT-Virgo-dags/Final_Release/README.md

 The ANNALISA module containes the pipeline classes for processing datasets and compute correlations for channel selection.
 The module includes:<br>

-- Data.py: package containing data structures and methods for data preprocessing used in the pipeline such as:
+- Data.py: class containing data structures and methods for data preprocessing used in the pipeline such as:
     - The TFrame class used for reading pytorch tensors and relative metadata during the pipeline workflow
     - Method for reading and processing gw data
     - Methods and classes for working with different data format like yaml and json